mzhong1/File-Forklift/README.md

 ### Configuration:
 1. Create your configuration file, forklift.json.
 The tool takes json config information.
-- The database_url, lifetime, src_path, dest_path, and workgroup fields are optional.
+- The database_url, lifetime, src_path, dest_path, workgroup, and rerun fields are optional.
 - Database_url will allow Filesystem Forklift to send log messages and updates to the specified Postgres database server.
 - TimescaleDB is the preferred Postgres server type.
 - Lifetime changes the timeout time of a node from the default of 5 seconds.
+- Source and Destination filepaths are also optional, defaulting to "/", or the root directory, if not included.
 - Workgroup is optional for an NFS share, and can therefore be omitted.
-- Source and Destination filepaths are also optional, defaulting to "/", or the root directory, if not included.
+- Rerun determines whether the program will wait for all nodes to finish before determining whether to rerun the program or not.
+Otherwise the program will terminate on each node as soon as it finishes processing (you will need to manually rerun the program if a node dies).
 Fields for this file are:
 ```
 {